idsia-robotics/hazard-detection/README.md

 # Anomaly Detection for Robots
 This is the main repository for the dataset Dataset for Sensing Anomalies as Potential Hazards in Mobile Robots.
-The dataset can be find on Zenodo at https://zenodo.org/record/5520933
+The dataset can be find on Zenodo at https://zenodo.org/record/7035788 (TAROS version)

-NOTE: Due to a problem with Zenodo we cannot update the dataset https://twitter.com/ZENODO_ORG/status/1565307575360421889?cxt=HHwWgoCwmcm8i7krAAAA .
-As soon as this problem is solved we will provide the latest version of the dataset

 ## Papers
 <!-- The relative video is available at TODO -->